collective/Collective/old-svn.rst

 	...

 - Run svn2git
-  Note: the following takes 30+ minutes to complete on fast internet connection , as it walks through every of 150k+ commits in Collective SVN
+  Note: the following takes 30+ minutes to complete on fast internet connection, as it walks through every of 150k+ commits in Collective SVN

     - To not grab all collective revisions, we will compute the last and first revisions and give them to svn2git with::